Retropex/custom-ocean.xyz-dashboard/README.md

 9. Alt + W on Dashboard resets wallet configuration and redirects to Boot sequence
 10. If block event lines persist across sessions, use `window.clearBlockAnnotations()` in the browser console to clear them.
 Older annotations are automatically pruned.

+## Easter Egg

+Activate the Konami Code (⇡ ⇡ ⇣ ⇣ ◀ ▶ ◀ ▶ b a) on any page to reveal a brief deep sea surprise!

 ## Debug Logging

 Client-side logging can be noisy in production.
 All `console.log` calls are now